edisonpapers/lathrops-notes/3/README.md

 ## 5C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="3" right
 The experimental station of the international Darwinian Society at ==Para=={description="https://en.wikipedia.org/wiki/Par%C3%A1"} on the Amazons <del>who have</del> which has been established for the last four hundred years.
 Have at the station a great number of educated beings derived from the interbreeding and assiduous cultivation and care of the higher anthpoid apes.
-Two species being of the eleventh generation were capable of conversing in English= Rudiments of tails= walk upright= small hair— calculated that the 80th generation would equal, in intelligence & personal beauty the Bushman Tribe of Africa.
+Two species being of the eleventh generation were capable of conversing in English= Rudiments of tails= walk upright= small hair— calculated that the 80th generation would equal, in intelligence & personal beauty the ==Bushman Tribe of Africa=={description="In the nineteenth century ideas of racial differences led to the belief that the Bushmen of South Africa “rank with the savages of Australia as the lowest existing type of mankind.”
+Encyclopedia Britannica v.
+4 (1876). <br><br>https://babel.hathitrust.org/cgi/pt?id=uiug.30112119741434&seq=580"}.

 (Lathrop you can enlarge on this subject yourself)